daren-thomas/daren-thomas.github.io/_drafts/cea-plugins.md

    main(cea.config.Configuration())
 ```

+FIXME: go over each line in the demand summary plugin.

 ### scripts.yml

 The `scripts.yml` file declares the list of tools defined in your plugin.
 This is how the CEA knows where to find the `demand-summary` script.
 Let's look at the contents of this file: